Here's how to make it work the second time around.

-Patching up a lost relationship is very common, and contrary to opinion, a lot of "second time around’s” work outs smashingly.
+Patching up a lost relationship is very common, and contrary to opinion a lot of "second time around" relationships work out smashingly.
 In fact, one of my favorite love stories is that of my mother's friend, Bonnie.
-Bonnie reunited with her high school boyfriend and first husband, Will, when her second marriage fell apart, and ended up remarrying Will and staying happily married to him until the day he died 28 years later.
+Bonnie reunited with her high school boyfriend and first husband, Will, when her second marriage fell apart.
+She ended up remarrying Will and staying happily married to him until the day he died 28 years later.

 They had a beautiful second marriage filled with laughter, kindness, communication and respect.
 They acted like lovebirds and soul mates, and I remember how shocked I was when my mother told me that they had once been divorced.